 These changes to the student experience could affect your deliverables in the following ways:

 - Exams will have to be online, un-proctored, and open book.
-They may need to be offered at multiple times due to time-zone differences, and there may be more need for make-up exams.
+They may need to be offered at multiple times due to time zone differences or make-up exam and other accommodation requests.

-- Class participation during synchronous video conferences will be more difficult than usual.
+- Class participation during synchronous video conferences could be more difficult than usual.
 Some students will be unable to attend synchronous sessions.
-Students that do attend may have connectivity issues that limit their ability to be on camera and to participate freely.
+Students that do attend may have connectivity issues that limit their ability to be on camera.

-Different instructors will attempt to solve these issues in different ways.
+Each instructor will likely have a different approach for dealing with these changes.
 As a result, students will face much more variety in course delivery than usual.
 Communication will be essential!
 Ensure that your grading policies and assignment expectations are clear in your syllabus.
 Also, be prepared to send frequent emails to students and/or announcements through Canvas (possibly before each class).

 Once you get your class list, we recommend polling your students to get a sense for their situations.
-You can easily create a poll using a Canvas quiz, Qualtrics, Survey Monkey, or a Google Form.
+You can easily create a poll using Canvas (typically ungraded survey) or your preferred survey tool (Qualtrics, etc.).
 Suggested questions include:

-- Will they be limited in their ability to access various platforms that you might use (e.g., Canvas, Zoom, YouTube, Google apps, Skype, etc. - students in particular tell Wharton Computing they face frequent challenges with BlueJeans)?
+- Will they be limited in their ability to access various platforms that you might use (e.g., Canvas, Zoom, YouTube, Google apps, Skype, etc.)?

 - What are their major concerns about engaging with the course?

 You should also consider soliciting feedback from students during the term.
-We are all relatively inexperienced in online teaching (compared to in-person teaching), and mid-term feedback could provide useful guidance on course corrections.
+Some faculty may be inexperienced in online teaching (compared to in-person teaching), and mid-term feedback could provide useful guidance on course corrections.
 The MBA and Undergrad program offices have formal mid-term feedback forms.
 Alternatively, you could seek feedback through more informal surveys or discussions with small groups of students.

 Wharton faculty teach using a wide variety of methods.
 There is no one ideal way to teach our students in-person, and there is no one ideal way to teach online.
 Based on student and faculty feedback, there are two methods that work well—synchronous-only teaching and blended teaching—and one that generally does not—asynchronous teaching.